needle-mirror/com.unity.cloud.assets/Documentation~/use-case-search-assets.md

-# Use case: Search assets
+# Use case: Search assets in a project

 You can use the Unity Cloud Assets package to filter assets in a Project based on a set of search criteria.